openMF/mifos-passcode-cmp/README.md

 ## Mifos-Passcode-CMP

-Mifos-Passcode-CMP is a secure and flexible passcode management library built using Kotlin Multiplatform and Jetpack Compose Multiplatform (CMP).
+Mifos-Passcode-CMP is a secure and flexible App Lock library built using Kotlin Multiplatform and Jetpack Compose Multiplatform (CMP).
 It enables developers to easily integrate passcode-based authentication along with biometric authentication (such as fingerprint or face recognition) into cross-platform applications using a shared codebase.

 Designed with modularity and security in mind, this library is a foundational part of the Mifos mobile ecosystem and is suitable for any Kotlin Multiplatform project where secure access control is required.